 One of my greatest joys is hearing the birds outside of my house each morning.
 The enthusiasm they have for every new sunrise makes my heart swell.
 I love my mornings.
 I usually get up between 5 and 5:30am, shuffle my way to the kitchen, let Harley and Charlie out the back door, and then make my pot of coffee.
 After it’s brewed, I fill up a cup, and then head downstairs to my study.
-I call it a study, but it’s really just a war room.
+I call it a study, but it’s really just a reading room.

 In this room I have two big, plush leather seats, with an ottoman, along with a small fancy table in-between them that a lamp sets on.
-A bookshelf with all of my most favorite reads is on the opposite side of the room, and the walls are completely adorn with the words of Christ, the Apostle Paul, as well as other famous scriptures that even non-believers know.
+A bookshelf with all of my most favorite reads is on the opposite side of the room, and the walls are completely adorn with the words of Christ, the apostle Paul, as well as other famous Scriptures that even non-believers know.

-But my most favorite part of this room is the centerpiece which hangs on its own wall with nothing else, an oversize painting of Jesus on the cross with red words carefully brushed across His chest and arms from one nail to the other: “NO GREATER LOVE THAN THIS.”
+But my most favorite part of this room is the centerpiece which hangs on its own wall with nothing else, an oversize painting of Jesus on the Cross with red words carefully brushed across His chest and arms from one nail to the other: “NO GREATER LOVE THAN THIS.”

 My friendly neighbor who is a great artist painted this masterpiece for me a couple years ago.
 It is absolutely magnificent.